-28Consequences of fetal life restrictions may not be apparent immediately after birth (Gluckman and Hanson 2005).
+32 Consequences of fetal life restrictions may not be apparent immediately after birth (Gluckman and Hanson 2005).
 Late realization of the effects is documented in other studies as well (Kusin et al. 1992, Roseboom et al. 2000, Eriksson 2006).
 More importantly, Kusin et al. (1992), who have recorded height and weight effects of a randomized prenatal nutritional supplementation in the first five years of life, observe that height difference between treatment and control groups broadens while weight difference shrinks by age.

-29To find each range, first I multiply the pertinent estimated coefficient by 360 (= 12×30) because an exposed child in the sample experienced Ramadan days that were about 12 hours long on average.
-The coefficient of interest is under column "Muslim" in Tables (C.1)-(C.4).
-The resulted number is the estimated effects of a full 30-day exposure to Ramadan on height-for-age Z-score.
-The smallest unit of exposure to Ramadan on height is linear with respect to the number of days of exposure (Results of examining alternative measures of exposure to Ramadan, discussed in Appendix D, show that is not a strong assumption).
+$^{^{33}}$ To find each range, first I multiply the pertinent estimated coefficient by 360 ($=12\times30$) because an exposed child in the sample experienced Ramadan days that were about 12 hours long on average.
+The coefficient of interest is under column" Muslim" in Tables (C.1)-(C.4).
+The resulted number is the estimated effects of a full 30-day exposure to Ramadan on height-forage Z-score.
+The smallest unit of exposure to Ramadan is a day.
+Therefore, by multiplying the coefficient by 30, I assume that the effect of exposure to Ramadan on height is linear with respect to the number of days of exposure (Results of examining alternative measures of exposure to Ramadan, discussed in Appendix D, show that is not a strong assumption).
 Finally, I transform the latter number to millimeters by multiplying it by the standard deviation of a male child's height at the first and last days of the pertinent age in the reference population.

-$^{^{30}}$ Each range is found in a similar way to those in Figure (3), but the estimated coefficients are the ones under column "All" in Tables (C.1)-(C.4).
+34 Each range is found in a similar way to those in Figure (3), but the estimated coefficients are the ones under column "All" in Tables (C.1)-(C.4).